-The 8.5 μ m, or "cloud phase" band has been used in combination with the 11.2, and 12.3 μ m bands to derive cloud top phase.
+The 8.5- μ m, or 'cloud phase' band has been used in combination with the 11.2-, and 12.3- μ m bands to derive cloud top phase.
 This band is similar to the "traditional" IR longwave window band.
-This method for determining microphysical properties of clouds includes a more accurate and consistent delineation of ice clouds from water clouds during the day or night.
+This determination of the micro physical properties of clouds includes a more accurate and consistent delineation of ice clouds from water clouds during the day or night.
 The same three spectral bands enable detection of volcanic dust clouds containing sulfuric acid aerosols.
-Other uses of the 8.5 μ m band include thin cirrus detection in conjunction with the 11.2 μ m band, better atmospheric moisture correction in relatively dry atmospheres in conjunction with the 11.2 μ m band, and estimation of surface properties in conjunction with the 10.35 μ m band is key to generating many products.
+Other uses of the 8.5- μ m band include thin cirrus detection in conjunction with the 11.2- μ m band, better atmospheric moisture correction in relatively dry atmospheres in conjunction with the 11.2- μ m band, and estimation of surface properties in conjunction with the 10.35- μ m band.
+This is also a key band in many product generations.

 Figure 16.
-Simulated ABI band 11 (8.5 μm) for 4 June 2005 at 22:00 UTC.
+Simulated ABI band 11 (8.5 μm) for 04 June 2005 at 22:00 UTC.

-Note, via a fade or toggle the similarity of this band to the traditional IR window band (ABI band 14).
+Note, via a "fade" or "toggle" the similarity of this band to the traditional IR window band (ABI band 14).